mnpatel007/EcoLearn/README.md

    npm run dev
    ```

-3. Access the app in your browser at `http://localhost:3000`.
+3. Access the app in your browser at `http://localhost:5174`.
----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 ## Acknowledgements